-Provides language-specific patterns and best practices for TypeScript, Python, and React development.
+Provides patterns and best practices for TypeScript, Python, and React covering type safety, null handling, async code, and type hints.
+Useful when implementing features.

 This skill provides language-specific patterns and best practices.
 Apply patterns that match the project's language and framework.